masak/beck/README.md

 * Syntax highlighting is a module.
 (Though likely the text region types that syntax highlighting assigns are core and a closed set.)
 * Themes are modules.
+* Code completion is a module.
+A given language hooks into the AST that has been parsed for it, and figures out what names are available in a given namespace.
 * Refactoring support is a module.
 Refactoring actions for a given language come in modules.
 * When the editor starts up, it does so in "bare" mode with minimal footprint.